-I generally do not need a lot of sleep so after going to bed at 10:00 pm I was awake by 6 am so got out of the tent by 6:15 am.
+I generally do not need a lot of sleep so after going to bed before 10:00 pm I was awake by 6 am and out of the tent by 6:15 am.
 The campsite was very quiet which was just fine as it gave me some alone time before starting the day.

 It is about a 1 km walk from the campground to the falls.
 I am not sure where that 1 km is measured to.
 You can get a nice view of the falls from a rocky outcrop or walk and scramble right up and feel the spray of the water.
-I passed the trail we would take to Tumbling Creek CG after 400 m.
-The bridge over the creek did not instill confidence.
-The trail is flat with just a couple of little uphills.
-I got sporadic views of the falls but they really came into view when you come out of the woods and are presented with a clear view of the Helmet Falls and the Rockwall.
+On my way to the falls I passed the junction with the trail we would take to Tumbling Creek CG after 400 m.
+The bridge over the creek that we would take did not instill a lot of confidence.
+Continuing to Helmet Falls the trail is very flat with just a couple of short uphills.
+I got sporadic views of the falls along the way but the falls really came into view when you exit the forest.
+Escaping the trees the Rockwall and Helmet Falls are presented in their full glory.

 This above photo is interesting for two reasons.
 First it gives a wider view of Helmet Falls.
 Second, I use a UV filter on my lens.
 To reduce glare, horizontal light, from say the sky or a lake you want the filter oriented vertical.
 An unintended consequence is that the vertical UV filter removes the rainbow!
 This picture was shot mere seconds after the one above it, but the UV filter is oriented vertical, so no rainbow.
 The photo above with the rainbow is in portrait orientation, so by accident my UV filter was oriented horizontally.
 So to get a rainbow you have to make sure the filter is oriented horizontally.
 I learned this after looking at the photos at home and experimenting when I when to Yoho NP and took more pictures of waterfalls.